-The Science curriculum consists of earth, life, and physical science as well as investigation and experimentation.
+The Science curriculum consists of earth, life, and physical science, investigation and experimentation.
 Emphasis is placed on the science process skills of inferring, observing, predicting, classifying, identifying, comparing, communicating, measuring, and analyzing.
-Hands-on experiences are vitally important in the study of science concepts and therefore are incorporated within the science curriculum.
+Hands-on experiences are vital in the study of science concepts and are incorporated in the science curriculum.